taiwocoker007/ms030/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Users_with_M365.md

 	In your web browser, select the **Microsoft Office Home** tab.
 In the **Microsoft Office Home** page, select the **Outlook** icon.
 This will open Outlook for the MOD Administrator's mailbox.

-3. In the **Welcome** window that appears for Outlook, select the X in the upper right-hand corner to close it.
+3. If the **Welcome** window appears for Outlook, select the X in the upper right-hand corner to close it.

 4. In the MOD Administrator's **Inbox** in Outlook, select the email message in which the **From** account is **Microsoft on behalf of your organization** and the Subject line is **Account information for new or modified users**. <br>